What is Repentance?

 A Sermon on Repentance from Isaiah 1:10Read more

-10Hear the word of the LORD,
+10Hear the word of the Lord,

-you rulers of Sodom;
+You rulers of Sodom;

-Give ear to the teaching of our God,
+Listen to the instruction of our God,

-you people of Gomorrah!
-(ESV)
+You people of Gomorrah!

 About Dr. Martyn Lloyd-Jones